Wollman Rink

 Wollman Rink is a public ice rink in the southern part of Central Park, Manhattan, New York City.
 It is named after the Wollman family who donated the funds for its original construction.
 The rink is open for ice skating from late October to early April.
+From 2003 until 2019, Victorian Gardens, a seasonal amusement park for children, was operated on the site from late May to September.

 Wollman Rink opened in 1950, having been proposed four years earlier.
 The rink was closed for renovations in late 1980 and reopened in November 1986.
-Following the renovation, The Trump Organization operated the rink under contract with the New York City government until 1995 and again from 2001 until 2021.
-From 2003 until 2019, Central Amusement International, LLC, operator of the Luna Park amusement park in Coney Island, Brooklyn, operated Victorian Gardens, a seasonal amusement park for children, on the site from late May to September.
+Following the renovation, The Trump Organization operated the rink under contract with the New York City government until 1995 and again from 2001 until 2021, when control was given to Wollman Park Partners, a joint venture formed between Harris Blitzer Sports & Entertainment, The Related Companies, and Equinox Group.

 Site

 The rink is located at the southeast corner of Central Park.
 It was formerly part of the Pond, located directly east of Wollman Rink.
 The Pond's western section was drained and backfilled during the mid-20th century.

 Wollman Rink at Central Park is distinct from the Kate Wollman Memorial Rink at Prospect Park in Brooklyn which was built with money donated by the William J. Wollman Foundation after Kate Wollman's death.
 It was operational from 1961 until its demolition in 2010.